nightRainy/Pwn_environment_automatically_build_script/README.md

 ## ubuntu20.04

-if u wann use it in ubuntu20.04,u need
+if u wann use it in ubuntu20.04,and want to install the pip2 , u can:

 ```
 sudo add-apt-repository universe